Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Introduction

 \subsection{Operators with discrete spectra on Carnot groups and the $U$-bounds method}

-There is a strong link between functional inequalities and spectral properties of operators, and recently a lot of attention was given to this field.
-As an example, we refer to the methods of Driver and Melher where the authors show that the heat kernel measure in the Heisenberg group satisfies a spectral gap inequality, see \cite{DM05}.
-See also \cite{El09} and \cite{Li06} for other, non-probabilistic, approaches to the problem.
-We also refer to the recent works of Cipriani \cite{Cip00} and Wang \cite{Wan02} which investigate the spectra of other classes of operators in relation to functional inequalities.
-The type of relation between spectral analysis and coercive inequalities that we are going to use in this work is given below:
+As previously mentioned there is a link between functional inequalities and spectral properties of Schr\"odinger operators.
+In the work \cite{DM05}, using a probabilistic approach, Driver and Melcher show that the heat kernel measure in the Heisenberg group satisfies a spectral gap inequality.
+Non-probabilistic approaches to the problem were considered in \cite{El09} and \cite{Li06}.
+As for the investigation of the spectra of other classes of operators in relation to functional inequalities, we refer to the recent works of Cipriani \cite{Cip00} and Wang \cite{Wan02}.

+Another approach to prove coercive inequalities related to spectral problems was developed by Hebisch and Zegarlinski in \cite{HZ10}.
+Their method, called the \textit{$U$-bounds method}, works on a general metric space $M$ equipped with the (non-)commuting vector fields $\{X_1,\cdots,X_m\}$.
+More specifically, the \textit{$U$-bounds method} consists in proving some inequalities, also called \textit{$U$-bounds}, allowing to derive Poincaré and other inequalities with respect to suitable probability measures.